val123456/Dockerized-rtlamr-to-SQLite/README.md

 **Note**: This will not work on Mac OS X due to the way the USB is handled when using Docker.
 I will release a version that works on Mac "soon".

 # Building/Using
 Download/clone source.
-Open a terminal, `cd` into the top-level directory and run `docker-compose build` to build the container.
+Open a terminal, `cd` into the top-level directory and run `docker-compose build` to build the containers.

 Edit the text file `variables.txt` to include your meter ids.
 It will work with gas, water, or electric meters.
 See more info by reading the file and [docs/variables](docs/variables.md).